-Marilyn Monroe, Steve Jobs, and 6 Other Famous Orphans Who Helped Change the World
+Marilyn Monroe, Steve Jobs, and 6 Other Famous Orphans Who Changed the World

 1. Marilyn Monroe

 Her real name was Norma Jean Mortenson and her mother, Gladys Mortenson had named her baby girl after one of her favorite female movie stars, Norma Talmadge.
-While Norma Jean's 1926 birth certificate listed Glady's first husband Edward Mortenson as the infant's father, in fact, it is now commonly believed it was her second husband, C. Stanley Gifford, who fathered the child.
+While Norma Jean's 1926 birth certificate listed Glady's second husband Edward Mortenson as the infant's father, in fact, it is now commonly believed it was a man named C. Stanley Gifford, who fathered the child.

 However, neither man played a role in the upbringing of the young girl and mother Gladys began suffering from mental illness before being placed in a psychiatric institution.
 Norma Jean was shuttled around between foster homes and an orphanage, and to add to her biological confusion, she was sometimes known as Norma Jean Baker, the surname of her mother's first husband, Jasper.